 37. Read Animal, Vegetable, Miracle, and be utterly inspired.

 38. Repurpose glass jars as leftover containers and bulk storage, especially in the kitchen.

-39. Watch the myriad documentaries on Netflix about the food industry.
-Some of my favorites are Food Inc., Fresh, and What’s on Your Plate?.
+39. Watch the myriad documentaries on Netflix about the food industry and environment.
+Some of my favorites are Food Inc., Amazing Planet, Discovery Atlas, and Food Matters.
 My daughter was totally mesmerized with that last one—it’s insanely important that our kids understand where our food originates.